 With funds generously provided by the Class of 1960, the BIMO Program invites prominent researchers from other institutions to campus to present a public seminar and then to meet privately in a discussion and dinner setting with a select group of students (chosen for the calendar year to be the BIMO Class of 1960 Scholars).

-See her website for more details concerning Prof. Newman’s research.
+See his website for more details concerning Dr. Maron’s research.

 Seminar Title: TBA

 Prof. Doudna studies RNA molecules’ unique capability to encode and control the expression of genetic information, often as a consequence of their three-dimensional structures.
 She is interested in understanding and harnessing RNA-mediated control of the genome, including CRISPR-Cas bacterial adaptive immunity and related systems.